How to build a risk management framework (RMF)

 Figure 2: Example of a Risk Management Framework

-There are, of course, many ways to view risk and the interactions of the various elements involved.
-It's not the intention of this article to provide a single 'perfect' risk management framework – you need to work that out for yourself- but this at least will give a couple of ideas to get you started.
+There are many ways to view risk and the interactions of the various elements involved.
+This article does not intend to provide a single 'perfect' risk management framework – you need to work that out for yourself- but this at least will give a couple of ideas to get you started.

-If you'd be interested in a free online training course on how to design and implement a risk management framework, drop me a line and I'll keep you posted when it is ready.
+If you'd be interested in an online training course on designing and implementing a risk management framework, drop me a line, and I'll keep you posted when it is ready.